Dubby20/CodeCampLog/index.md

 * Practised touch typing

 ## Monday July 24th, 2017
-* Started a new project called [KodedLand] https://github.com/Dubby20/kodedLand which is a forum app where users can create a profile, add posts, comment and like other users post.
+* Started a new project called KodedLand: https://github.com/Dubby20/kodedLand which is a forum app where users can create a profile, add posts, comment and like other users post.
 * Designed the UI using v4-alpha bootstrap and font awesome framework

 ## Tuesday July 25th, 2017